cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 1. Reduce risk of security, regulatory and functional issues in products and services by governing platform capabilities and the users, tools and processes surrounding them
-1. Enable cost-effective and productive use of capabilities from public clouds and other providers by enabling delegation of implementations to those providers while maintaining control over user experience
+1. Enable cost-effective and productive use of services from public clouds and other providers by enabling delegation of implementations to those providers while maintaining control over user experience

-These benefits accrue in part because just a few platform teams serve many product teams, multiplying their impact; in part because platform teams consolidate management of common capabilities, facilitating governance; and in part because platform teams emphasize user interfaces and experiences above all else.
+These benefits accrue in part because just a few platform teams serve many product teams, multiplying their impact; in part because platform teams consolidate management of common functionality, facilitating governance; and in part because platform teams emphasize user interfaces and experiences above all else.

-A team of platform experts not only reduces common work [1] demanded of product teams but also optimizes platform capabilities [2] for those products.
-And because a platform offers patterns for many capabilities, knowledge and tools for those spread broadly [3] and developers can quickly contribute to other teams and products built on the same foundation.
-Governance and controls [4] can also be embedded in a platform's patterns and capabilities.
-Finally, because platform teams corral capability providers and provide consistent experiences over their offerings, they enable efficient use of public clouds and service providers [5] for foundational but undifferentiated capabilities like databases and identity.
+A team of platform experts not only reduces common work \[1\] demanded of product teams but also optimizes platform capabilities \[2\] used in those products.
+A platform team also maintains a set of conventional patterns, knowledge and tools used broadly across the enterprise \[3\]; enabling developers to quickly contribute to other teams and products built on the same foundations.
+The shared platform patterns also allow embedding governance and controls \[4\] in templates, patterns and capabilities.
+Finally, because platform teams corral providers and provide consistent experiences over their offerings, they enable efficient use of public clouds and service providers
+\[5\] for foundational but undifferentiated capabilities like databases and identity.

 Top use cases an enterprise can meet with a basic platform include the following:

-1. Developers of products and services can automatically provision runtime capabilities such as compute, storage, databases and service identity and immediately integrate and use those capabilities to run their products
+1. Developers of products and services can automatically provision runtime capabilities such as compute, storage, databases and service identity and immediately integrate and use those as part of their products
 1. Developers of products and services can automatically provision supporting services such as task runners, package registries, deployment orchestrators and observability systems to build, verify, operate and observe their products